 Students are taught to solve problems in a peaceful, respectful manner.
 A certified Marriage and Family Therapist is on site once per week.
 With parental permission, any student may meet with her to help sort out personal issues at no additional charge.
 Our counselor also coaches groups of students when difficulties arise within a peer group or to address inclusion and respect issues.
 OLMC uses the Second Step Social Emotional Learning Curriculum in grades TK - 8 to help build a culture of connectedness and empower adolescents to succeed socially, manage their emotions, solve problems, and deal with peer pressure.

 Grades Pre-K – 4 experience the Spanish language and culture through direct instruction once a week for 30 minutes.
 The program introduces basic vocabulary, salutations and phrases using a multi-sensory approach to learning.
 Letter grades are not given in grades Pre-K – 2.

-In grades 5-8, Spanish is taught for 35 minutes twice a week.
-The upper grades have a more formal program; books are used and students receive a letter grade.
-Emphasis is placed on developing vocabulary, learning salutations, action verbs, numbers, holidays, months, etc. Through a multi-sensory approach, students begin to speak, read and write Spanish.
-Native speakers are challenged, and their learning expectations are geared more towards the reading and writing of the language.
-In addition, Spanish geography is reviewed, and customs and traditions of Spanish-speaking countries are explored.
+In grades 5-8, Spanish is taught for 35 minutes twice per week.
+The upper grades have a more formal program.
+Books are used and students receive a letter grade.
+Students begin to speak, read and write Spanish.
+Native speakers are challenged to read and write more fluently.
+7th and 8th grade students who qualify may participate in an Advanced Spanish class.